johnseekins/ice_detention_scraper/README.md

 seems wrong.
 * The remote query rate limiting is (I think) done in series but would go faster with parallel/async processing.
 * This is only targeted at English (EN) Wikipedia currently, but  multi-lingual page checks would help a wider audience.
+* `uv run python main.py --load-existing` kicks errors.
+It doesn't know what to do.

+## Contributing & code standards

+We have a [.pre-commit-config.yaml](.pre-commit-config.yaml) file which enforces some linting / formatting rules.

+Pull requests and reviews are welcome on the main repo.

 ## Credit